Dietary advice for avoiding lactose

 Lactose intolerance happens when your body does not make enough lactase.

 Lactase is an enzyme that breaks down lactose; it is made in the lining of the small bowel.
-Enzymes break down sugars into smaller parts, so that they can pass from your gut into your body.
+Enzymes break down sugars into smaller parts so they can pass from your gut into your body.

 Types of lactose intolerance